escapecode/Phonegap_base_app/README.md

 * file uploading
 * zipping files
 * push notifications
+* creation of a background service (which needs code clean up)

 This code is to be used as a skeleton to create your own application.